Boys and Girls Club Program

 Throughout this program, and even now during the pandemic, The Symphonia is touching and transforming children’s lives through music, and subsequently providing children with the opportunity to enrich and improve society.

-The program is made possible through generous support from
+The program has been made possible through generous support from

 Impact 100 of Palm Beach County